 Much of the world faces an ongoing jobs crisis, with significant unemployment and underemployment limiting productive capacity and contributing to elevated national poverty levels.
 Many who wish to work are denied the opportunity, instead confronting the stress and shame of being unable to provide for their families.

 At HOPE, we believe that work is God’s primary plan for provision.
 We’ve found that most who live in poverty are eager to generate income and employ their God-given skills to add value to their communities.
 Unemployment robs individuals of that opportunity, but Christ-centered microenterprise development restores it by helping men and women create jobs for themselves and others in their community.
-HOPE International’s network provides a variety of services and resources across 16 countries to address the pervasive employment gap faced by the world’s poor.
+HOPE International’s network provides a variety of services and resources across 17 countries to address the pervasive employment gap faced by those living in poverty.

-HOPE also invests in the dreams of our clients through small business loans of as little as $100.
-Often our clients have the ideas and potential to start or expand a business but simply lack the funds.
+HOPE also invests in the dreams of clients through small business loans.
+Often clients have the ideas and potential to start or expand a business but simply lack the funds.
 A lump sum of capital can help clients run their businesses more efficiently or invest in productive assets, creating sustainable sources of income for one or more families.
 Clients are then freed to invest in what matters to them: better nutrition, education for their children, home improvements, or charitable giving.

 Some programs in HOPE’s network also provide small and medium enterprise (SME) loans, larger sums of capital that support business growth beyond the micro- level.
 These loans stimulate the development of a middle class by encouraging innovation and creating jobs in contexts of pervasive unemployment or underemployment.